 Penguin Habitat in the Atrium Lobby

-- Penguins have their cute black and white tuxedos to help with temperature control and camouflage.
+Their black and white tuxedos don’t just look cute; they also help with temperature control and camouflage.

 Join us each year on these holidays to help us celebrate seven of the most popular members of the Hyatt Maui ‘Ohana; our penguins!
 On these days we both celebrate and generate awareness of the African Black-Footed Penguin.
 For more information about the holiday activities, call the Recreation Team at 808-661-1234 ext.
 3225.